Analog signal processing: Fourier transform

 Each signal or system that can be transformed has a unique Fourier transform.
 There is only one time signal for any frequency signal, and vice versa.

 Laplace transform

 The Laplace transform is a generalized Fourier transform.
 It allows a transform of any system or signal because it is a transform into the complex plane instead of just the jω line like the Fourier transform.
 The major difference is that the Laplace transform has a region of convergence for which the transform is valid.
 This implies that a signal in frequency may have more than one signal in time; the correct time signal for the transform is determined by the region of convergence.
-If the region of convergence includes the jω axis, jω can be substituted into the Laplace transform for s and it's the same as the Fourier transform.
+If the region of convergence includes the jω axis, jω can be substituted into the Laplace transform for s and it is the same as the Fourier transform.
 The Laplace transform is: